pagkly/Zed/Investopedia4/A Forensic Audit Could Easily Detect a Padded Expense Report..md

 In a forensic audit, an auditor would be on the lookout for

 -   [[Conflicts of Interest]](https://www.investopedia.com/terms/c/conflict-of-interest.asp)—when a fraudster uses their influence for personal gains to the company's detriment.
 For example, if a manager allows and approves inaccurate expenses of an employee with whom he has personal relations.
--   Bribery—offering money to get things done or influence a situation in one’s favor.
+-   Bribery—[[Offering|offering]] money to get things done or influence a situation in one’s favor.
--   [[Extortion]](https://www.investopedia.com/terms/e/extortion.asp)—the wrongful use of actual or threatened force, violence, or intimidation to gain money or property from an individual or entity.
+-   [[Extortion]](https://www.investopedia.com/terms/e/extortion.asp)—the wrongful use of actual or threatened force, violence, or intimidation to [[Gain|gain]] money or property from an individual or entity.

 ### Asset Misappropriation